Cinema of Hong Kong: Golden Harvest and the rise of the independents

-By the end of the 1970s, Golden Harvest was the top studio, signing with Jackie Chan, the kung fu comedy actor-filmmaker who would spend the next 20 years as Asia's biggest box office draw (Chan and Yang, 1998, pp. 164–165; Bordwell, 2000).
+By the end of the 1970s, Golden Harvest was the top studio, signing with Jackie Chan, the kung fu comedy actor-filmmaker who would spend the next 20 years as Asia's biggest box office draw.
 Raymond Chow built upon Lee's success with The Big Boss (a.k.a.
 Fists of Fury, 1971), Fist of Fury (a.k.a.
 The Chinese Connection, 1972) and The Way of the Dragon (a.k.a.
 The Return of the Dragon, 1972), each of which broke Hong Kong box office records.
-Bruce Lee appeared with minor Hollywood actors in the larger budget Enter the Dragon (1973), a co production with Warner Bros.
+Bruce Lee appeared with minor Hollywood actors in the larger budget Enter the Dragon (1973), a co-production with Warner Bros.
 Lee's death under mysterious circumstances made him a cult hero.
 Lee played a key role in opening foreign markets to Hong Kong films.
 Lee's films, enjoyed throughout the Third World, were often taken as symbolising the rebellious pride of insurgent Asia.

 Meanwhile, the explosions of Cantonese and kung fu and the success of Golden Harvest created more space for independent producers and production companies.
 The era of the studio juggernauts was past.
-The Shaws nevertheless continued film production until 1985 before turning entirely to television (Teo, 1997).
+The Shaws nevertheless continued film production until 1985 before turning entirely to television.